-As most people know, I work in a running store and tell people the same thing whether it’s kids going to their first XC race, customers at work, blog readers or whomever…you have to slowly work into them.
+As most people know, I work in a running store and tell people the same thing whether it’s kids going to their first XC race, customers at work, blog readers or whomever…you have to work into them slowly.

-Don’t go run a 5k, half or marathon in new shoes.
+Don’t run a 5k, half or marathon in new shoes.

-I recommend first trying a few SHORT training runs and seeing how you like them.
+Before race day, I recommend first trying a few SHORT training runs and see how you like them.

 First try a (fast) mile, then 2 miles…then race a 5k.